-Editing a column
+Editing a Column

 As default, a column is added as an ‘At End’ condition.
 It is possible to change this by selecting the column title you wish to edit (once selected, the column will be highlighted in yellow) and changing the condition in the ‘data column’ area in the ‘Test Setup’ tab of the ribbon bar.

-In the ‘R51 Pass-By Noise’ test, it is possible to choose the following conditions for the main results:-
+It is possible to choose the following conditions for the main results:-

 - Avg – The mean average of the parameter during the run.